 Under this standard, a waiver to attach work requirements to Medicaid hardly looks like a sure thing.
 There are at least four reasons why:

 1. Work requirements do not promote the objectives of Medicaid.
 The objective of Medicaid is to extend medical assistance to the needy.
 There’s no intuitive evidence that requiring people to hold gainful employment furthers this goal.

 Indeed, the Obama administration believed that work requirements were completely unrelated to Medicaid’s goals.
 In a letter denying Arizona’s request for a waiver to implement Medicaid work requirements, the Obama administration concluded that work requirements “undermine access to care and do not support the objectives of the program.”
 To legally justify changing this position, the Trump administration will have to marshal evidence for a reversal.

 Verma and Price articulate the goal of work requirements as promoting the “human dignity that comes with training, employment and independence.”
 But that’s way beyond the scope of the purpose of Medicaid.
-In fact, it’s much more aligned to the objectives of welfare programs like Temporary Aid to Needy Families and its predecessor, Aid to Families with Dependent Children.
+In fact, it’s much more aligned to the objectives of welfare programs like Temporary Aid to Needy Families, which already requires work from most beneficiaries.